abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpSecurityLogs

-This table is used to log important operations and changes related to user accounts, allowing users to save the security logs for future reference.
+This table logs important operations and changes related to user accounts, allowing users to save the security logs for future reference.

 ## [Permission Management](Permission-Management.md)